Permify/permify/docs/docs/getting-started/sync-data.md

 Permify unifies your authorization data in a database of your preference, which serves as the single source of truth for all authorization queries and requests via the Permify API.

+In Permify, you can store authorization data in two different forms: as **relationships** and as **attributes**.

+Let's examine relationships first.

-## Access Control as Relations - Relational Tuples
+## Access Control as Relationships

 In Permify, relationship between your entities, objects, and users builds up a collection of access control lists (ACLs).